Skip to definition.

 1. Reach or come to rest

-"The bird landed on the highest branch"; "The plane landed in Istanbul"
+"The bird landed on the highest branch"; "The plane landed in Istanbul";

 - set down

-2. Cause to come to the ground
+2. (air travel) cause to come to the ground

-"the pilot managed to land the aeroplane safely"
+"the pilot managed to land the aeroplane safely";

 - put down, bring down